joemcpeak/Thec/README.md

 3. Build the solution to restore the necessary NuGet packages.
 4. Unzip file &quot;Thec.zip&quot; from the root of the repo to anywhere on your local machine.
 5. In project Thec.Service, edit appsettings.json to specify the location of where you unzipped the data to.
     1. The FileDrivingServiceDataProvider:FolderPath setting must specify just the folder location.
     2. The TaxiZoneLookupProvider:FilePath setting must specify the complete path to file TaxiZoneLoop.csv
     3. Don&#39;t forget to escape all &quot;\&quot; characters.
+6. (Optional) Set Thec.Service as your startup project in the solution.

 # Testing via the Swagger UI

 1. Start project Thec.Service to launch the web API and navigate to the Swagger page.
 2. Give it a try.
 A few notes:
     1. Only GreenTaxi is supported right now, anything else will generate an exception.
     2. When specifying the trip pickup time, specify a string value in HH:MM military format.
     3. Here is an example that should qualify some information:

 ![image](https://user-images.githubusercontent.com/47675032/114312718-a6a30800-9ac1-11eb-9c34-48ca2b52cb68.png)